 Identification and recruitment of participants and selection of musical pieces

 Participants were undergraduate and postgraduate students who were studying in the UK and were known to the researchers from having previously attended our classes.
 In total, there were 20 participants, 10 of whom were from countries in Western Europe, and 10 of whom were from China.
 We selected 10 pieces of music selected for use.
-Previously (Pilcher et al., 2014), we had used 7 pieces of music with 15 students who were all from China, so here we expanded the number of participants, widened the geographical areas they were from, and extended the amount and type of music we played; selections are detailed in Table 1 below.
-Additionally, we wanted to make the research as participatory (Fontana & Frey, 2005) as we could and in return for participation in interviews that on average lasted one hour, we offered to provide suggestions on participants’ current research efforts, based on our experience as faculty and researchers (although not necessarily subject matter specialists)We would provide similar feedback to any previous or current student in our classes who made a request, therefore we believe the decision to participate provided these students no unfair advantage with their research efforts over any non participating students.
+Previously (Pilcher et al., 2014), we had used 7 pieces of music with 15 students who were all from China, so here we expanded the number of participants, widened the geographical areas they were from, and extended the amount and type of music we played; selections are detailed in Table 1.
+Additionally, we wanted to make the research as participatory (Fontana & Frey, 2005) as we could and in return for participation in interviews that on average lasted one hour, we offered to provide suggestions on participants’ current research efforts, based on our experience as faculty and researchers.
+We would provide similar feedback to any previous or current student in our classes who made a request, therefore we believe the decision to participate provided these students no unfair advantage with their research efforts over any non-participating students.

 The research was approved by appropriate university ethics committees before it was undertaken, and all data are presented here anonymously (Christians, 2011), to avoid possible identification of individuals.
-To recruit participants, all members of our classes were simply asked if they would be interested in participating in the study: most students who were approached expressed interest, perhaps largely through curiosity.
+To recruit participants, all members of our classes were simply asked if they would be interested in participating in the study until we reached our target sample size of 20: most students who were approached expressed interest, perhaps largely through curiosity.

 We selected the music using several criteria.
 First, we wanted to play a range of Chinese and western classical instrumental pieces.
-The five Western pieces were ones we had used previously (Pilcher et al., 2014).; these had effectively generated recall of memories of experiences of learning.
-The pieces were selected to provide a suitable range of different keys (major or minor), tempi (repetitive, slow, fast) and (large scale orchestral or solo instrumental).
+The five Western pieces were ones we had used previously (Pilcher et al., 2014); these had effectively generated recall of memories of experiences of learning.
+The pieces were selected to provide a suitable range of different musical keys (major or minor), tempi (repetitive, slow, fast) and type of composition (large scale orchestral or solo instrumental).
 Our rationale was that the type of piece would likely be associated with the recall of a type of experience.
-So, the large scale orchestral major key pieces might be associated with the recall of celebratory type events, such as success in an exam; the slower solo instrumental pieces might be associated with recalling more reflective events, like studying in the library; while slow minor pieces might evoke memories of more challenging experiences such as receiving a bad mark.
+So, the large scale orchestral major key pieces might be associated with the recall of celebratory events, such as success in an exam; the slower solo instrumental pieces might be associated with recalling more reflective events, like studying in the library; while slow minor pieces might evoke memories of more challenging experiences such as receiving a bad mark.

-For the Chinese pieces, we selected pieces that we thought as far as possible paire’ with the Western ones.
+For the Chinese pieces, we selected pieces that we thought as far as possible paired with the Western ones.
 So, if we played a Western a solo instrumental piece, we followed this with a Chinese piece that was solo instrumental, or that had a similar rhythm or tempo.
 We chose the pieces collaboratively, through discussion about the nature of the pieces, with the goal of identifying those most suitable to sustain interest and participation.
 We additionally identified the mood we associated with each selection.
 This information is contained in Table 1.